Gurgle: Magazine

 In May 2011, gurgle.com launched a parenting magazine called Gurgle.
 The magazine is published by publishing and events company Media 10, and the editor is Scarlett Brady.
 Gurgle magazine is bimonthly, and features advice on parenting and tips for family life, fashion must-haves and celebrities.
 Gurgle magazine's USP is that 'you don't stop being you, just because you are a mum.'

 The magazine is available in Mothercare and Early Learning Centre stores, Selected Sainsburys stores, Waitrose, and 500 Independent Retailers.

 Publications

 Gurgle published three books with HarperCollins in March 2009, combining Gurgle.com's articles with user generated content from the site.
 The books are: Pregnancy: how to enjoy it, Sleeping: solved and Feeding: solved.

-In February 2011 Gurgle partnered with restaurant guide publisher Hardens, and baby food company Plum to produce Eating out with Babies and Toddlers, which features over 1,000 of the UK's best baby and toddler-friendly restaurants, cafes, and pubs.
+In February 2011 Gurgle partnered with restaurant guide publisher Harden's, and baby food company Plum to produce Eating out with Babies and Toddlers, which features over 1,000 of the UK's best baby and toddler-friendly restaurants, cafes, and pubs.

 Gurgle launched gurgle.com and gurgle.in, sister sites in America and India in July 2008.

 In 2009 Gurgle launched the ‘Name My Baby’ application for Facebook.
 The site also has a Baby Budget Calculator application on Facebook.